stitchdata/docs/_replication/extraction/replication-keys/replication-keys.md

       {% endfor %}

     subsections:
-      - title: "How Replication Keys are used during replication"
+      - title: "How Replication Keys are used during Extraction"
         anchor: "replication-key-usage"
-        summary: "How Replication Keys are used during replication"
+        summary: "How Replication Keys are used during Extraction"
         content: |
-          When a table uses [Key-based Incremental Replication]({{ link.replication.rep-methods | prepend: site.baseurl | append: "#key-based-incremental-replication" }}), a column called a Replication Key is used to identify new and updated data for replication.
+          When a table uses [Key-based Incremental Replication]({{ link.replication.key-based-incremental | prepend: site.baseurl }}), a column called a Replication Key is used to identify new and updated data during extraction.
 This column exists in the source table and, depending on the integration type, [is either defined by you or Stitch](#replication-keys-defined).

-          When Stitch replicates a table using {{ page.title }}, a few things will happen:
+          When Stitch replicates a table using Key-based Incremental Replication, a few things will happen:

           1. During a replication job, Stitch stores the **maximum value** of a table's Replication Key column.
           2. During the **next** replication job, Stitch compares the saved value from the previous job to Replication Key column values in the source.